Direct-A/rEFInd-minimal-dark-da/README.md

 ### Example

-Here's the example menuentry configuration that comes in `put.conf` (They're all disabled for safety).
+Here's the example menu entry configuration that comes in `put.conf` (They're all disabled for safety).

 ```nginx
 menuentry "Arch" {